-For anyone who doesn’t know my story, the entire reason I got into yoga is because I started seeing numerous patients in my outpatient physical therapy practice who were injuring themselves in yoga.
-I couldn’t understand what people could possibly be doing in these classes to strain their backs, so I decided to check it out for myself.
-It only took one class for me to understand why I was having an influx of patients.
+For anyone who doesn’t know my story, the reason I got into yoga is that numerous patients in my physical therapy practice were coming having injured themselves in yoga, particularly in online yoga classes.
+I couldn’t understand what people could be doing in these classes to strain their backs, so I decided to check it out for myself.
+It only took one class for me to realize why I was having an influx of patients.

-The Reset warms us up from the inside out and lets the brain know that the core will be a major player in the rest of our practice.
-Just the act of maintaining a neutral pelvis and scapula during your practice is enough to strengthen the core against future back injuries.
-Moving from the core container to lift up out of the pelvis decreases compression in the low back and unweights the vertebral discs.
-This is why one of our mantras is “More Core” after all!
+The Reset warms us up from the inside out.
+It lets the brain know that the core will be a major player throughout the rest of our practice.
+Just the act of maintaining a neutral pelvis and scapula during your practice is enough to strengthen your core against future back injuries.
+Moving from the core container to lift out of the pelvis decreases compression in the low back and alleviates unnecessary weight from the vertebral discs.
+This is why one of our mantras is “More Core”!

 I have yet to come across a patient suffering from low back pain who wouldn’t benefit from a neutral pelvis, better hip mobility/stability, and increased core strength.
-I can’t think of a better time to do it than with LYT Yoga.
-We strive to educate you on the mat so you can be a better and stronger version of yourself off the mat.
+I can’t think of a better way to do it than with LYT Yoga.
+Through our online yoga classes, we strive to educate you on the mat so you can be a better and stronger version of yourself off the mat.

 The type of yoga matters.
 The way we move matters.
 And yes, posture matters.
 Until next time, I’ll see you on the mat!